 Interior inspections are an important part of the Town's assessment process.
 Just as a potential buyer of real estate inspects the interior of a home before making an offer, the Town tries to make a better determination of overall property value based upon accurate data using interior inspections.
 Examples of data reviewed include: dwelling type, condition, land area, living area, number of bathrooms, fireplaces and whether attics and basements are finished or unfinished.

 It is the responsibility of the Assessors’ Office to establish the taxable valuation of each individual piece of property in the Town.
 However, the Assessors do not create value.
 Buyers and sellers create the value via their transactions in the marketplace.

 At Town Meeting each year, a budget is voted on by Town Meeting Members taking into account the limits of Proposition 2 ½, and how much money will be needed to meet all appropriations and other expenses.
 The difference between the amount approved and the money received from other revenue sources (i.e., state aid, local receipts and available funds) must be raised by property taxation.

-The Board of Selectmen annually establish the fiscal year residential and commercial/industrial/personal property tax rates.
+Every year, the Select Board establishes the fiscal year residential and commercial/industrial/personal property tax rates.
 Those rates represent a tax per thousand dollars of assessed value which, when applied to each properties assessed valuation, yields that property’s annual tax bill.

 There are multiple programs that offer tax relief to qualifying property owners including state and local tax relief.
 Find out more.